Antisemitism: Old Prejudices in a Modern World

 The Impact of Russian Propaganda

-Learning about the origins of The Protocols of the Elders of Zion in my younger years and its role in spreading antisemitism worldwide was eye-opening.
-I hadn’t fully grasped how much harm this fabricated document has caused over the years.
-It’s a stark reminder of how powerful—and destructive—propaganda can be, and it has made me more vigilant about questioning the sources of the information I consume.
+Learning about the origins of The Protocols of the Elders of Zion and its role in spreading antisemitism worldwide was eye-opening.
+Understanding the harm caused by this fabricated document stresses the destructive power of propaganda and reinforces the importance of questioning the sources of information we consume.

 Historical Ties and Propaganda